Skip to main content

 Sara Mouradian is an assistant professor in UW ECE.
 She has been on the DEI advisory committee since the 2022-2023 academic year.
 Professor Mouradian is especially interested in broadening participation in quantum information science and engineering, an emerging and fast growing field.
 She can be reached at smouradi@uw.edu.

 John Raiti is an associate teaching professor in UW ECE and has served as a faculty advisor for ECE’s DEI Committee since the 2022-2023 academic year.
 He works with the leaders of each of the DEI initiatives as well as the DEI advisory committee to support a unified and substantive DEI program within UW ECE.
 Prof. Raiti is especially interested in interdisciplinary education as is a faculty advisor for the Advanced Robotics @ UW (ARUW) team, and he also helps lead projects in robotics STEM outreach in Seattle, including mentoring the Ballard High School FIRST robotics team, Vikings 2928.
-Prof. Raiti can be reached at jraiti@uw.edu.
+Professor Raiti can be reached at jraiti@uw.edu.

 Staff